bigdatateaching/spark-on-azureml/README.md

 - The `202101-202303` dataset uses the `year=####/month=##` partitioning schema

 **Note:** There are differences in the both datasets with the partitioning schema names, the actual individual parquet file names, and the field names.
-If you do end up using both sets and want to stack them together (noting there is a three month gap), you'll have to process them individually and generate a common schema. d2c-450d-93b7-96eeb3699b22
+If you do end up using both sets and want to stack them together (noting there is a three month gap), you'll have to process them individually and generate a common schema.

-## Job example

-[Click here](azureml-job-example/azureml-job-example.zip) to download a zip file with an example on how to run an unattended Spark job in Azure Machine Learning.